onehouseinc/LakeView/README.md

 After you complete these steps, LakeView will continuously pull metadata for your tables to generate dashboards and insights.

-**Note: New tables may initially take up to 6 hours to appear in the Onehouse UI.**
+**Note: New tables may initially take up to 1 hour to appear in the Onehouse UI.**

 ## Option 2: Deploy with Push Model